radish-es/opensourcelaw/content/courses/Property/admin/schedule.md

  ### [Week 2 (Sept 19/21)](../../materials/week2)

-**Common Law Arguments I** - We will undertake a close reading of our first case, *Harrison v Carswell*, from the perspective of the judges who seem to be engaged in a nuanced conversation and debate with one another.
+**Patterns of Common Law Argument I** - We will undertake multiple readings of our first case, *Harrison v Carswell* to gain some experience with the basic structure of common law arguments in terms of symmetric "argument pairs". *Harrison* is an ideal case to illustrate this structure of argument by two leading jurists on the Supreme Court.

 <!-- ### [Week 3 (Sept 26/28)](../../materials/week3)